thienph3/dea/README.md

 # DE Assessment
-This made by Thien Pham to answer the DE Assessment.
+This was created by Thien Pham to answer the DE Assessment on a beautiful night.

 # Requirements